 3. Jesus Christ was begotten of the Holy Spirit, was born of Mary, a virgin, is true God and true man.
 He died for our sins according to the Scriptures as a representative and substitutionary sacrifice, and God justifies all who believe in Him on the basis of His shed blood.
 Matthew 1:18-23; I Peter 1:18-21; Romans 3:24, 25a; 4:5

 4. Man was created in the image of God.
 He sinned and thereby incurred not only physical death but also spiritual death, which is separation from God.
-All human beings are born with a sinful nature and in the case of those who reach the age of moral responsibility, become sinners in thought, word and deed.
+All human beings are born with a sinful nature and are sinners in thought, word and deed.
 Romans 5:12; Ephesians 2:1-3

 5. The crucified body of our Lord Jesus was resurrected.
 He ascended into heaven, and presently intercedes for us as High Priest and Advocate before God.
 Likewise, there shall also be a bodily resurrection of the just and of the unjust, an everlasting blessedness of the saved and an everlasting conscious punishment of the lost.
 I Corinthians 15:1-4; Hebrews 4:16; I John 2:1-2; John 5:24-29

-6. There shall be the imminent, personal, pre-millennial return of our Lord and Savior, Jesus Christ.
+6. There shall be the imminent, personal return of our Lord and Savior, Jesus Christ.
 Titus 2:13-14

 7. All who receive the Lord Jesus Christ by faith are born of the Holy Spirit and thereby become sons of God, a relationship in which they are eternally secure.
 John 1:12; 10:28-29

 8. Church members, including deacons, are subject to discipline in accordance with Matthew 18:15-17.
 Elders are subject to discipline in accordance with I Timothy 5:19-20.
 All church discipline is to be exercised in the spirit of Galatians 6:1.